Battle of Broken Hill

 The Battle of Broken Hill was a fatal incident which took place in Australia near Broken Hill, New South Wales, on 1 January 1915.
-Two men shot dead four people and wounded seven more, before being killed by police and military officers.
+Two men fired with rifles at a passing picnic train, killing four people and wounding seven more, before being killed by police and military officers.
 Though politically and religiously motivated, the men were not members of any sanctioned armed force and the attacks were criminal.
-The two men were later identified as Muslim "Ghans" from colonial India (some sources incorrectly identify them as Turkish).
+The two men, Mulla Abdullah and Gool Badsha Mahomed, were later identified as Muslim 'Ghans' from colonial India who believed they were fighting a holy war under the proclamation from Mehmed V.